OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Tracker/InterfaceSpec-Tracker.md

 - Delta time for incremental rotation (seconds)

 #### Rationale
 This is the full "first derivative" tracker message.
+It, and all of its subset messages, are in the same coordinate system as the Pose messages (that is, the global coordinate system).

 ### LinearVelocity
 This is a subset message of **Velocity**, for sensors that report only linear/translational velocity.